Davis wing

 The Davis wing is a World War II-era aircraft wing design that was used by Consolidated Aircraft on the Consolidated B-24 Liberator, as well as other models.
-The airfoil had a lower drag coefficient than most contemporary designs, which allowed higher speeds, and created significant lift at relatively low angles of attack.
-Its use in designs ended almost immediately following the end of World War II.
+The airfoil had a lower drag coefficient than most contemporary designs, which allowed higher speeds and created lift at relatively low angles of attack.
+Its use in designs ended almost immediately after World War II.

 Development and use

 Theory and testing

-In the summer of 1937 Reuben H. Fleet, president of Consolidated Aircraft met with David R. Davis.
-Davis was a freelance aeronautical engineer who was looking for development funds for his airfoil design, the "Fluid Foil".
+In the summer of 1937, Reuben H. Fleet, president of Consolidated Aircraft met with David R. Davis, a freelance aeronautical engineer who was seeking funds to develop his airfoil design, the "Fluid Foil".
 Davis had designed the profile "in reverse", starting with a basic low-drag teardrop shape and then modifying it to provide lift.
 In comparison with conventional designs, Davis's design was relatively thick, having a short chord while still being deep enough to allow a high aspect ratio.
 Davis claimed the new wing would offer reduced drag over designs then in use, and would offer considerable lift even at a small angle of attack.
-Additionally the thickness of the wing provided space for fuel storage, or even embedding engines, an idea that was in vogue at the time.
+The thick wing would also provided space for fuel storage, or even embedding engines, an idea that was in vogue at the time.

 He approached Consolidated to license it for their large flying boats.
 The ability to generate lift at low angles of attack made it particularly attractive for flying boats because it would reduce the need to pull up the nose for takeoff and landing, which was limited in flying boats by the surface of the water.
 Neither Fleet nor Isaac M. Laddon, Consolidated's chief engineer, were impressed and Davis failed to convince them to try out his new design.

 A few days later, however, Laddon changed his mind and convinced Fleet to pay for construction of a model and wing wind tunnel test at the California Institute of Technology.
 They intended to compare the design to one that had been designed in-house.
 Initial results of the Caltech wind tunnel tests were disappointing.
 Test instruments did not support Davis' predictions.
 However, Davis and others determined that the Caltech wind tunnel's instruments were not sufficiently sensitive to detect improvements from the Davis wing tests, despite being among the most sophisticated of their kind at the time.
 After re-calibration of the Caltech wind tunnel instruments, tests showed significantly improved readings.

 The results of the wind tunnel test were so good that the engineers were skeptical.
 Caltech recalibrated its wind tunnel and ran them a second time, and then a third time.
 When it delivered its report to Consolidated it indicated that the wing appeared to deliver everything it claimed, but Caltech also suggested it might be a wind tunnel fluke, something that gives good results only in the tunnel.
 This is a common problem since the tunnel's walls affect the results by increasing the effective aspect ratio, or the Reynolds number used could have been incorrect.